 It is completely gone from several seas/rivers in which it used to live, and scientists fear that it is critically endangered.
 In other words, it is very highly vulnerable to extinction across its entire range.
 Without further protection and enforcement of existing efforts, we may forever lose one of the biggest, most interesting fishes in the world.

-If you absolutely cannot give up caviar, Seafood Watch recommends caviar from blue sturgeon raised in recirculating aquaculture systems in the U.S. Beluga sturgeon, including caviar, is a “Best Choice” when farmed in closed tanks in the U.S. That’s because closed tanks often have less waste, disease, escapes and habitat impacts than other aquaculture systems.
-(8)
+If you absolutely cannot give up caviar, Seafood Watch recommends caviar from blue sturgeon raised in recirculating aquaculture systems in the U.S. as a more sustainable alternative.

 5. Chilean Seabass

 Actually named the Patagonia toothfish, seafood distributors started marketing this deep-sea predator fish as “Chilean seabass” because it sounded less intimidating.
 It worked.
-Now common on menus around America, Chilean seabass overfishing has left this species in serious trouble.
+Now common on menus around the U.S., Chilean seabass overfishing has left this species in serious trouble.

-Monterey Bay Aquarium’s Seafood Watch places eel on its “Avoid” list on its sushi guide.
-An eel, also called unagi on many sushi menus, is slow to mature and has been overfished in many parts of the world, bringing some populations to collapse.
-(11) The news of the eels’ plummeting numbers (and finding out about its incredible migration) may hopefully make the fish harder to swallow.
-(12)
+Monterey Bay Aquarium’s Seafood Watch places eel on the “Avoid” list on its sushi guide because it’s slow to mature and has been overfished in many parts of the world, bringing some populations to collapse.

-This is leaving even Asian countries looking to American eels, which is threatened among U.S. populations, too.
-That’s a problem because eels are super important when it comes to protecting our water supplies.
-In Delaware River, the longest undammed river East of the Mississippi River, eels are an integral part of spreading mussel populations that serve as natural water filters.
-Think of them as one important piece of the puzzle when it comes to nature’s Brita filter.
-(13)
+This is leaving even Asian countries looking to American eels, which are threatened among U.S. populations, too.
+That’s a problem because eels are incredibly important when it comes to protecting our water supplies.
+In the Delaware River, for instance, eels are an integral part of spreading mussel populations that serve as natural water filters.

-Aside from overfishing problems, eels tend to readily absorb and store contaminants like endocrine disruptors like PCBs and flame retardants.
-In certain states like New Jersey, river eels are so contaminated even a grown man is advised to eat no more than one eel a year.
-(14)
+Aside from the issues with overfishing, eels tend to readily absorb and store harmful chemicals and contaminants such as polychlorinated biphenyls (PCBs) and flame retardants.
+In certain states like New Jersey, river eels are so contaminated even adults are advised to eat no more than one eel a year.

 7. Farmed Salmon